Skevra Evangeliary

-The manuscript is an outstanding example of the illuminator's art from Lesser Armenia, or the Armenian Kingdom of Cilicia.
-It is decorated with full-page miniatures depicting Evangelists and figurative, floral and zoomorphic initials The manuscript contains 429 leaves, measuring 29 x 22 cm.
+The manuscript contains 426 leaves, measuring 28.9 x 2.1 cm.
+The text comprises the four Gospels and artistically decorated canon tables.
+The miniatures in the manuscript are important examples of the illuminator's art from Lesser Armenia, or the Armenian Kingdom of Cilicia.
+Influences from Byzantine art are visible.
+The text is decorated with full-page miniatures depicting Evangelists and figurative, floral and zoomorphic initials.
+It is one of the world's most valuable Armenian manuscripts.